artfuldev/Misc/ReadMe.md

 ###Multi-Threading
 ####MTTest.java
 My first attempt at trying out multi-threading in java.
 Using nested classes, and finding the minimum of a large array using multi-threading was indeed a fun project.

+###Design and Simulation of a Robotic Hand
+####Robotics Hand - Thumb.oxps
+An XPS document containing the design of a robotic hand (simulated using Workspace 5 Demo).
+As Workspace 5 only allows for serial manipulators, a complete robotic hand having 5 fingers as 5 end-effectors could not be modelled, as it will be a parallel manipulator.
+Hence the design was stopped with the Robotic Hand having a thumb alone.
+It is plain to note that the other fingers may be modelled the same way.